vm7608/AI-Research/01_Tools/02_Screen and Tmux/README.md

 ## **2. Tmux**

-- What is a Tmux Command? &rarr; Tmux is a terminal multiplexer.
+- What is a Tmux Command? &rarr; Tmux is also a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
 And do a lot more.

 - Install Tmux using the following command: